-Currently there are approximately 35 macromolecule drugs marketed in the United States and about 120 other such drugs in human clinical trials.
+Historically, we have focused on the non-invasive delivery of peptides and proteins to the body through the pulmonary route.
+Our inhaleables technology would enable such non-invasive delivery of certain macromolecule drugs now administered by injection.
+Currently there are approximately 35 macromolecule drugs marketed in the United States and about 120 other such drugs in clinical trials.
 Sales of the top 15 genetically engineered protein drugs (a subset of macromolecule drugs) were estimated at \$15.6 billion worldwide in 1999.
-Most of these drugs are currently delivered by injection.
-Injections are undesirable for numerous reasons including patient discomfort, inconvenience and risk of infection.
-Poor patient acceptance of, and compliance with, injectable therapies can lead to increased incidence of medical complications and higher disease management costs.
-Alternatives to injection such as oral, transdermal and nasal delivery have to date been shown generally to be commercially unattractive due to low natural bioavailability-the amount of drug absorbed from the delivery site into the bloodstream relative to injection.
-As an alternative to the invasiveness of injection, we believe a deep lung inhalation delivery system could expand the market for protein drug therapies by increasing patient acceptance and improving compliance and may enable new therapeutic uses of certain macromolecule drugs.
+Most of these drugs are currently delivered by frequent injection.
+Frequent injections are undesirable for numerous reasons including patient discomfort, inconvenience and risk of infection.
+Poor patient acceptance of, and compliance with frequent injections can lead to increased incidence of medical complications and higher disease management costs.
+Alternatives to injection such as oral, transdermal and nasal delivery generally have been commercially unattractive due to low natural relative bioavailability-the amount of drug absorbed from the delivery site into the bloodstream relative to injection.
+As an alternative to the invasiveness of frequent injections, we believe our inhaleables technology could expand the market for macromolecule drug therapies and may enable new therapeutic uses of certain macromolecule drugs.

-We are creating a proprietary technology platform integrating customized formulation, dry powder processing and packaging with a proprietary inhalation devices to enable efficient, reproducible delivery of macromolecule drugs for systemic and local lung indications.
-For specific drug products, we formulate and process bulk drugs supplied by collaborative partners into dry powders which are packaged into individual dosing units referred to as blisters.
-The blisters are designed to be loaded into our device, which patients then activate to inhale the aerosolized drugs.
-We have developed an inhalation device that is being used several times per day for several months in outpatient trials for insulin.
-In addition, we have demonstrated room temperature stability of a year or more for a number of macromolecule drugs, and have scaled-up our powder processing and packaging for late stage clinical trials and small scale production for certain drugs.
+We are creating a proprietary inhaleable technology platform integrating customized formulation, dry powder processing and packaging with proprietary inhalation devices to enable efficient, reproducible delivery of both macromolecule and small molecule drugs for systemic respiratory diseases.
+For specific drug products, we formulate and process bulk drugs supplied by collaborative partners into dry powders, that are packaged into individual dosing units referred to as "blisters."
+The blisters are designed to be loaded into our device, which patients then activate to inhale the aerosolized drugs that have been formulated to particle size that permits deep lung delivery.